benjamin-hodgson/benjamin-hodgson.github.io/drafts/2017-12-08-zip-folding.md

 But I got stuck on how to plug those paired nodes back into a single tree representing the zipped trees.
 Nodes typically have space for a fixed number of children, but pairing up children will typically change that number.
 That is, a binary operator has precisely two children, but when zipping two binary operators together you need to do something with four children.

 And, more generally, what would it mean to zip trees recursively?
 You can imagine a scheme wherein each child of a node is replaced with a tuple of two children.
 But each child is really a subtree, with its own children, so the two subtrees need to be zipped - but that ought to produce a single tree, not a pair of trees.
 It's contradictory!
-The intuitive idea that a tree is a container of subtrees fails when you consider zipping.
+The intuitive idea that a node in a tree is a container of subtrees fails when you consider zipping.

 ----------

-Guess where this is going: you can't zip trees, but you can zip-fold them.
+Guess where this is going: you can't _zip_ trees to produce a new tree, but you can _zip-fold_ trees to produce a value.
 The idea is to take pairs of nodes in a tree and combine them with the results of zipping their children.

 Let's start by looking at (an abbreviated version of) Sawmill's existing `Fold`. `Fold` says _if you give me a way to combine a node with the results of folding its children, I can recursively fold the entire tree to produce a single summary value_.